ewanhansen/YoutubeDownloader/README.md

 - Choose between .mp3 and .mp4
 - Click download button and choose destination

 NOTE: It is against YouTube's terms of service to download content without express permission from YouTube themselves.
 This tool is meant merely as a demonstration and for portfolio purposes.
-Any legal troubles or mishaps are not the responsibiulity of myself or any contributors to YouTube Downloader.
+Any legal troubles or mishaps are not the responsibility of myself or any contributors to YouTube Downloader.

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable